-Man gets his heat back after enduring several cold winters
+Man in Virginia Beach gets his heat back after enduring several cold winters

 “I know there’s a lot of genuine people in the world, but sometimes you don’t really realize it until you get to know somebody," Carol Shenkenberger, one of Wright's neighbors, said.
 "He’s one of those people.”

 Shenkenberger took action and reached out to people on NextDoor and started a GoFundMe.
-Help poured in and with over $4,000 raised, the piping was fixed as well as other needed fixes.
+Help poured in and with more than $4,000 raised, the piping was fixed as well as other needed fixes.
 She said local businesses also helped at no charge.

+Related: News 3 takes action to help Newport News family struggling without heat

 “I think that says perfect things about the community," Shenkenberger said.
 "There’s a lot going on in this area that people don’t even recognize.”

-Wright said he wore a sub-zero suit in previous that he says can protect someone in up-to minus 50-degree-below-zero weather.
+Wright said he wore a sub-zero suit in previous years that he says can protect someone in up to minus-50-degree-below-zero weather.
 He obtained the suit when he was a merchant mariner.
-Now he says he will not be using that suit as much.
+Now, he says he will not be using that suit as much.

 His neighbors still check in on him and help with chores such as cutting up firewood for the stove.